 Exposure to trauma becomes hazardous when frequent or severe.
 Controls include limiting exposure, role rotation, protected recovery time, debriefing and trauma-informed responses.

 Poor physical environments affect safety and concentration.
-Risks include unsafe tasks, poor equipment, ill-fitting PPE and inadequate facilities.
+Risks include unsafe tasks, poor equipment, ill-fitting PPE, poor air quality and inadequate facilities.
 These must be addressed in line with WHS standards.

 More information: